-Ropes & Gray has expanded in every measurable way in the 21st century, acquiring smaller boutique firms in the States while claiming new turf in the United States, Asia, and Europe.
-Known for its corporate and asset management work, the firm has adapted to law’s accelerated globalization by bolstering practice areas like intellectual property, litigation, life sciences, and healthcare.
+Ropes & Gray has expanded in every measurable way in the 21st century, merging with smaller boutique firms in the States while claiming new turf in the United States, Asia, and Europe.
+Known for its corporate and asset management work, the firm has adapted to law’s accelerated globalization by bolstering practice areas like intellectual property, litigation, life sciences, and health care.

-In the 21st-century, global expansion has defined the firm, particularly in the world’s financial capitals of New York and London.
-Ropes & Gray is now one of the 20 largest law firms in New York, with more than 300 lawyers, and more than 130 in London.
-The firm opened in Washington, DC in 1981, and then opened six offices between 2007 and 2013 in Chicago, London, Hong Kong, Tokyo, Shanghai, and Seoul.
+Ropes & Gray is among the top 15 firms by revenue, according to the AmLaw100.
+The firm opened six offices between 2007 and 2013 in Chicago, London, Hong Kong, Tokyo, Shanghai, and Seoul.
 The latter four served to expand the private equity practice for clients looking to invest in Asian markets.
-There was expansion on the home front as well, as the Boston office relocated to the top floors of new Prudential Tower.

 Courtrooms and Boardrooms